cdvanlangenberg/Grades/README.md

 * step 3: go to R/RStudio
     + open GetResults.R
-    + excute the obove code, (it will ask for a file location, then select the data file)
+    + execute the above code, (it will ask for a file location, then select the data file)

 If everything works fine (hopefully) following outputs will be created,

 * AdjGrades.csv
-    + excel file with row data summerized at A, B, C, D, F, WF, W
+    + excel file with row data summarized at A, B, C, D, F, WF, W

 * overall.pdf
     + overall grade distribution for all courses by semester